timothy-storageos/tutorials/resize/030-resize-volume.md

 The value in the `CAPACITY` column should be `20Gi`.

-Before we perform the resize operation, we must take the Volume offline, as Volumes cannot be resized whilst they are in use.
+Volumes cannot be resized whilst they are in use.
+Therefore, before we perform the resize operation we must take the Volume offline.
 To achieve this, scale the StatefulSet down to zero.

-`kubectl scale statefulsets influxdb --replicas=0`
+`kubectl scale statefulsets influxdb --replicas=0`{{execute}}

 Now we are ready to perform the resize operation.
 Use the edit functionality of `kubectl` to open the manifest for modification.
 It is important to use